Lower Gastrointestinal (lower GI) Cancers

 On this page:

 Bowel or Lower gastrointestinal (or lower GI) cancer refers to cancers of the large bowel (colon and rectum) and the anus.
 Large bowel cancer is the fourth most common cancer affecting men and women in the United Kingdom.
-Bowel cancer is more likely to be diagnosed in older patients; more than nine out of ten new cases are diagnosed in people over the age of 50, and nearly six out of ten cases are diagnosed in people aged 70 or over.
+Bowel cancer is more likely to be diagnosed in older patients; more than nine out of ten new cases are diagnosed in people over 50, and nearly six out of ten cases are diagnosed in people aged 70 or over.
 Bowel cancer, however, can affect anyone of any age.
 The chances of curing a patient of bowel cancer are highest when the cancer is diagnosed at an early stage.

-Do I need any tests to confirm diagnosis?
+Do I need any tests to confirm the diagnosis?

-Bowel cancer may cause symptoms such as bleeding from the back passage, a change in bowel habit (diarrhoea or less commonly constipation), weight loss, abdominal pain or tiredness and lethargy because of anaemia.
+Bowel cancer may cause symptoms such as bleeding from the back passage, a change in bowel habit (diarrhoea or, less commonly, constipation), weight loss, abdominal pain or tiredness and lethargy because of anaemia.
 We aim to assess patients with bowel symptoms and tailor their investigations to make a diagnosis as quickly as possible.
 This would usually include a combination of blood tests, stool tests (tests of your poo), radiology (X-ray) tests or endoscopic (internal telescope) tests.

-To reduce the time needed to make a diagnosis when we have received your referral from your General Practitioner we will either directly organise a test (e.g. flexible sigmoidoscopy), organise a telephone consultation with a specialist nurse who will book the right investigations for you, or you will be seen urgently by a colorectal surgeon in clinic.
+To reduce the time needed to make a diagnosis when we have received your referral from your General Practitioner, we will either directly organise a test (e.g. flexible sigmoidoscopy), schedule a telephone consultation with a specialist nurse who will book the right investigations for you, or you will be seen urgently by a colorectal surgeon in clinic.
 A combination of the following tests will be used to make a diagnosis: